 Sishu Sabha members are in Gram Sabha and deliberating on their issues and concerns since 2004.
 During initial days, children were identified very small issues, which were never thought by adults.
-The issues such as unused-uncovered, well in the campus, throne in the school campus, gaps between classrooms to be covered during rainy season etc. Gradually the discussion going deeper and now-a-days Children are developing Village Contingency Plan (VCP) for Disaster Risk Reduction (DRR) along with the community for their villages in Balasore and Kendrapara districts.
+The issues such as unused-uncovered, well in the campus, throne in the school campus, gaps between classrooms to be covered during rainy last two years h a v e devastated the block, necessitating taking up a longer term

+Disaster Risk

+Reduction

+(DRR)